Police investigating allegations of blackmail targeted against Alison Hammond

+The new Bake Off host was pressured to hand over large sums of money and a £5000 BMW by a blackmailer who said they would spread lies about her that would damage her advancing career, The Sun reported.

-The 48-year-old regularly presents ITV’s This Morning alongside Dermot O’Leary and was recently announced as the new co-host of The Great British Bake Off.
+West Midlands Police said it is investigating the case of the 48-year-old, who presents the ITV staple alongside Dermot O’Leary and has recently been announced as the new co-host of The Great British Bake Off.

 In a statement, West Midlands Police said: “We are investigating an allegation of blackmail of a woman in her 40s.